Work like you don't need the money.

 The Founding Members of the Malaysian Fair Trade Initiative also include:

-committed to serving the poor and needy.
+A non-profit Christian organization committed to serving the poor and needy. |

 On this World Fair Trade Day, Saturday, May 14th, I encourage readers of this blog to unite with other like-minded and enlightened souls to bring change to your community, particularly if you are not already involved in a Fair Trade Movement.
 If you are involved in World Fair Trade Day events, read Catalysts for Social Change and bring a printout of the Fair Trade Advocacy Matrix with you to discuss ways to expand Fair Trade in your neighborhood, your town, your city, your state and your country!
 Regardless of where you are, you can make a change!
 If you are inspired by this blog, I am looking for a Few Good Catalysts to join me in creating Fair Trade Movements on World Fair Trade Day!

 Since 2006, I have been an Individual Associate of the WFTO.
 Without the backing of WFTO, the Fair Trade movement would not be sustainable, and most likely you would not be reading this blog.
 Let me be clear, I receive no payment from the WFTO, nor am I a representative of the WFTO.
 However, as an Individual Associate, I support the WFTO and its activities.
-If you want to have an impact on future generations by making the world a better place, I encourage you to take action on World Fair Trade Day and to donate to the WFTO
+If you want to have an impact on future generations by making the world a better place, I encourage you to take action on World Fair Trade Day and to donate to the WFTO.

 Donate to the WFTO Today